 Some companies supply EV batteries to swap or rent.
 This is called a “battery-as-a-service model” or BaaS.
 These types of business models will only increase the demand for batteries as the demand for electric vehicles rises.

-Customers can essentially “lease” batteries as a separate component of a vehicle so that they can replace it or swap it as needed for a fee.
+Customers can essentially “lease” batteries as a separate component of a vehicle so that they can replace them or swap it as needed for a fee.

 Some companies will replace batteries on a regular schedule.
 All this means is that more batteries will be needed to supply these business models.